 Here are a few magically ingredients that will always go great together: Chicken, barbecue sauce, red onion, and cheese.
 They are my favorite together.
 Barbecue chicken pizza is one of my favorite foods.
 This barbecue bacon Monterey chicken takes all the yumminess of my fave food and subtracts the pizza crust, making it Weight Watcher friendly.
-One serving is 7 WW SP and is worth every single point.
+One serving is just 4 WW FreeStyle SP and is worth every single point.

 On a BBQ kick.

 Okay, so, apparently I am on a BBQ chicken kick.
 This happens.
 I crave one type of food (in this case barbecue sauce) and find all kinds of reasons to eat that food.
 Sometimes I am more aware of this than other times.
 I’ve also been on a feta/blue cheese/goat cheese kick.
 All foods with soft cheese are screaming my name right now.

 Oops.
 I did it again.